 Theresa Kim, Piano

-Performances have taken pianist Theresa Kim on tour throughout the United States and abroad to North Korea, South Korea, Russia, Hungary, France, the United Kingdom, Italy, Israel and the Czech Republic.
+Performances have taken pianist Theresa Ja-Young Kim on tour throughout the United States and abroad to North Korea, South Korea, Russia, Hungary, France, the United Kingdom, Italy, Israel and the Czech Republic.
 She has appeared in recital and as soloist with orchestra in venues including David Geffen Hall, The Weill Recital Hall at Carnegie Hall, Steinway Hall, Merkin Hall, The Staller Center, Alice Tully Hall, John Harms Theatre, Morristown South Street Theatre, Count Basie and Crescent Theatres, the State Theatre of New Jersey, Newark Symphony Hall, and the Yamaha Salon.

-Ms. Kim has garnered top prizes in competitions such as the New Jersey Symphony Orchestra Auditions, Ibla Grand Prix, Corpus Christi International Competition, Young Keyboard Artists Associations International Competition, and the Young Artist Competition of New Jersey.
+Kim has garnered top prizes in competitions such as the New Jersey Symphony Orchestra Auditions, Ibla Grand Prix, Corpus Christi International Competition, Young Keyboard Artists Associations International Competition, and the Young Artist Competition of New Jersey.
 Appearances as soloist with orchestra include collaborations with conductors Jahja Ling, Zdenek Macal, Mariusz Smolij, Anthony Aibel, and Neal Gittleman with the New Jersey Symphony Orchestra, Seoul University National Orchestra, Ureuk Symphony, BRNO Philharmonic, The National Orchestra of Pyongyang, and The Juilliard Orchestra.
-As a chamber musician, Ms. Kim was the pianist of the Miraflores Trio, which was hailed by the Santa Barbara Independent as “the hit ensemble of this year,” whose Brahms was “soaring and glorious.”
+As a chamber musician, she was the pianist of the Miraflores Trio, which was hailed by the Santa Barbara Independent as “the hit ensemble of this year,” whose Brahms was “soaring and glorious.”